to heal society, we must heal ourselves

-The world is currently in a state of great disharmony—constant war between nations, corruption in government, violence among human beings, environmental pollution and destruction, species extinction, global poverty and famine, corporate greed, media manipulation, and a society of people filled with mental and emotional suffering.
+Society is currently in a state of great disharmony—constant war between nations, corruption in government and politics, violence and discrimination amongst human beings, environmental pollution and destruction, species extinction, global poverty and famine, corporate greed, media manipulation, and a society of people filled with mental and emotional suffering.
 A 2012 United Nations report states that a global population growth from 7 billion to nearly 9 billion is expected by 2040, and demands for resources will rise exponentially.
 By 2030, demands for food are expected to rise by 50%, energy by 45%, and water by 30%.
 We are currently depleting natural resources 50% faster than the planet can renew.
 At this rate, it is estimated that we will need three more planet Earths to keep up with resource needs as they are today.
 Clearly our current way of life is not sustainable, and if we do not change our ways soon, we are sure to be the cause of our own extinction.

 Society is the way it is because we are the way that we are.
 Violence, anger, hatred, greed, insensitivity—these are things that exist within the minds of human beings.
 If we truly want to live in a peaceful world, then we need to become peaceful people.
 We need to look within ourselves and recognize the qualities that contribute to the collective disharmony, and we need to be willing to do the work to change our negative patterns, and act in ways that benefit the whole.